-This Management Discussion and Analysis ("MD&A") for the three months ended January 31, 2013 was prepared with information available up to March 12, 2013 and should be read in conjunction with the Company's unaudited condensed interim financial statements and accompanying notes for the period ended January 31, 2013.
-The reader should also refer to the audited financial statements and the accompanying notes for the year ended October 31, 2012.
+This Management Discussion and Analysis ("MD&A") for the three months ended January 31, 2014 was prepared with information available up to March 17, 2014 and should be read in conjunction with the Company's audited financial statements and accompanying notes for the year ended October 31, 2013.

 The financial information presented in this MD&A and referenced above are in Canadian dollars and have been prepared in accordance with International Financial Reporting Standards ("IFRS").
-Our significant accounting policies are set out in Note 3 of the audited financial statements of the Company, as at and for the year ended October 31, 2012.
+Our significant accounting policies are set out in Note 2 of the audited financial statements of the Company, as at and for the year ended October 31, 2013.